Civic Engagement and Climate Justice (CECJ) ThinkLab

 CECJ Fellows

 With support from the Office of Undergraduate Research and Creative Activities (EURēCA!
-Student Assistants program), the Department of Health and Behavioral Sciences, and a CU Denver Inclusive Excellence grant, the CECJ ThinkLab supports a 2024-25 undergraduate cohort that includes (student name [major and topic]): Sarah Le (Climate and Food Justice), Steven Ocana (Public Health, El Niño and dengue), Farah Sanginova (Public Health, El Niño and global food security), Yuting Xiang (Communications and Public Health, El Niño and disaster risk reduction), and Laila Zeid (Biology, Climate change and brain health).
+Student Assistants program), the Department of Health and Behavioral Sciences, and a CU Denver Inclusive Excellence grant, the CECJ ThinkLab supports a 2024-25 undergraduate cohort that includes (student name [major and topic]): Sarah Le (Public Health, Climate and Food Justice), Steven Ocana (Public Health, El Niño and dengue), Farah Sanginova (Public Health, El Niño and global food security), Yuting Xiang (Communications and Public Health, El Niño and disaster risk reduction), and Laila Zeid (Biology, Climate change and brain health).
 In addition, the ThinkLab is supporting several graduate students (Carolina Jaime-Anson, Gabriella Mayne, Melissa Porrey, and Marianna White) in their pursuit of original research presentations at the American Association of Geographers (AAG) Annual Meeting in 2025.

 The previous CECJ ThinkLab cohort (2023-24) included Ruth Hundi, Luis Vargas, and Stefanie Varghese, all public health majors.
 Their research which examined how the 2023-24 El Niño evolved across four countries (Australia, Ecuador, Peru, and the U.S.) won the President’s Sustainable Solutions Challenge (Sustainability in our Environment & Technology Award) at the 2024 Research and Creative Activities Symposium (RaCAS) at CU Denver.